-The National Center on Addiction and Substance Abuse declares that addiction is a treatable brain disease, affecting the thoughts as well as the actions of a person.
+The National Institute on Drug Abuse declares that addiction is a treatable brain disease, affecting the thoughts as well as the actions of a person.
 An estimated one in seven people in the United States struggle with addiction.
 Any individual struggling with addiction may want to get help but will continue to use even after multiple failed attempts at recovery.
 Addiction is a disease.
 It does not have any preference for gender, age, ethnicity, social status, or religion.
-Addiction can affect anyone, and like other diseases, willpower is not enough for a full recovery.
+Addiction can affect anyone and willpower is often not enough to make a full recovery.
 People who experience addiction need access to effective treatment.

 Addiction vs. Abuse